 Building Schools, Building Communities - A School Siting and Collaboration Workshop

 - Distance is one of the greatest factors in the decline in walking and bicycling to school.
-In the Dallas-Fort Worth metro area, 55% of K-12 students live more than two miles from school (2017 NHTS).
+In the Dallas-Fort Worth region, 55 percent of K-12 students live more than two miles from school (2017 NHTS).

 Resources & Planning Tools

 Planning for Community-Oriented Schools: A Guide to School Siting in North Texas (2017)

 Based on a review of state laws, best practices from across the country, and interviews with school districts, cities, and consultants in North Texas, this guidebook provides steps for improving city-school district coordination, and strategies for building community-oriented schools.